-- Read, understand, and follow manufacturer's instructions - Follow warnings marked "A" closely. - When Assemble parts carefully. - rigging Inspect lanyard for cuts or fraying; clip for wear.
+- Assemble parts carefully. - rigging Inspect lanyard for cuts or fraying; clip for wear.
 Replace with original parts.
 Do not substitute. - servicing Locate control box and other items in area to keep lanyard from being caught. - ALWAYS TEST EMERGENCY STOP SYSTEM.
 PULL LANYARD.
 ENGINE MUST STOP.
 IF IT DOES NOT, REPAIR BEFORE NEXT USE.